 On Mondays, Wednesdays, Fridays or Sundays – weather permitting – head to Buckingham Palace to see the Changing the Guard.
 It starts at 10:45am when the New Guard takes over from the Old Guard outside the Palace.
 The event lasts about 45 minutes with the actual handover taking place at 11am.
 It’s free to watch and if you’re a fan of the Royal Family, then it’s not to be missed!

 Walk along the South Bank and take in the views of the Houses of Parliament and Big Ben on the opposite side of the River Thames.
 Then make your way towards TATE Modern museum to see some of the free exhibitions.
 Finish the afternoon strolling to Tower Bridge where you’ll also have views of the Tower of London on the river bank opposite.
+This will make for a cultured first of your 2 days in London.

-Where to stay for your first night in London
+Where to stay for your first night

-What to eat on your first day in London
+What to eat on your first day

-Recommended tours & activities for your first day in London
+Recommended tours & activities for your first day

 Day two in London